|Home||Make your own Tempeh||Soy Health||Tempeh Recipes||Buy Tempeh Starter||Fermentation||Technical Information|

 - too high incubation temperature which kills the mold (temperature should be 28 - 32°C).

 Molds can produce toxins!
 How safe is tempeh?The molds (Rhizopus) used for the production of tempeh are eatable and don't produce any known toxins.
 There have been no reports of serious illness after eating of tempeh.

 My tempeh starts to sporulate!
-Can I still use this tempeh?At the holes, where there's a lot of oxygen, the molds will produce some black spores.
+Can I still use this tempeh?Around the holes in the plastic, where there's a lot of oxygen, the molds will produce some black spores.
 This tempeh is still eatable.

 Depending on the Rhizopus strain this will happen already after 24 hours of incubation or only after 3-4 days of incubation.
 The Rhizopus strain you can order on this website does not produce black spores during the normal incubation period of 36-48 hours.

 Why are the hulls not used in tempeh making?
 They provide good fiber.
 If I were to make my own tempeh leaving the hulls on would it not work?Yes, you can make tempeh without removing the hulls.
 But the rhizopus mold cannot grow through the hard hulls.
 You need at least to break the hulls (split or crack the beans) so the mold can reach the inside of the beans.
 If you keep the hulls the quality of tempeh will be a bit lower and it will be more difficult to remove excess water resulting in higher spoilage risk.